Netflix names content chief Ted Sarandos co-CEO, forecasts weaker growth | International

 "Investors are disappointed by the weak future guidance and see the initial boost from the pandemic coming to an end," Haris Anwar, Investing.com senior analyst, said.
 For the June quarter, the company reported diluted earnings per share of $1.59, below analyst forecasts of $1.81.
 Revenue climbed 25% to $6.1 billion.

-Netflix added 10.1 million streaming subscribers from April through June as the coronavirus forced people around the world to shelter at home.
+Netflix added 10.1 million streaming subscribers from April through June, its highest second-quarter gains ever, as the novel coronavirus forced people around the world to shelter at home.
 Those restrictions led to "huge growth in the first half of the year," Netflix said in a letter to shareholders, but "as a result we expect less growth for the second half of 2020 compared to the prior year."
 Shares of Netflix, which ranked among the biggest gainers of the pandemic, plunged 9.5% to $477.15 in after-hours trading.